 - 3.1.1.1.
-This permit is being issued under authority of the MNSR permit program. - 3.1.1.2.
-The requirements in this permit have been created, at the Permittee's request, to avoid the requirements of the Prevention of Significant Deterioration Permit Program at 40 CFR Part 52 (PSD) for construction of the Simpson Treating Plant (an otherwise PSD significant modification to the Arkansas Loop Treating Plant). - 3.1.1.3.
-Any conditions established for this facility or any specific units at this facility pursuant to any permit issued under PSD or the MNSR permit program shall continue to apply. - 3.1.1.4.
-By issuing this permit, the EPA does not assume any risk of loss which may occur as a result of the operation of the permitted facility by the Permittee, Owner, and/or Operator, if the conditions of this permit are not met by the Permittee, Owner, and/or Operator.
+This permit (#SMNSR-SU-000010-2020.001B) is being issued under authority of the MNSR Permit Program. - 3.1.1.2.
+The requirements in this permit (#SMNSR-SU-000010-2020.001B) have been created, at the Permittee's request, to avoid the requirements of the Prevention of Significant Deterioration (PSD) Permit Program at 40 CFR Part 52 for construction of the Simpson Treating Plant (an otherwise PSD significant modification to the Arkansas Loop Treating Plant) and to establish legally and practicably enforceable restrictions for limiting cumulative facility volatile organic compound (VOC) emissions and compressor engine nitrogen oxides (NOx), carbon monoxide (CO), VOC, and formaldehyde (CH2O) emissions.

+- 3.1.1.3.
+Any conditions established for this facility or any specific units at this facility pursuant to any permit issued under the authority of the PSD Permit Program or the MNSR Permit Program shall continue to apply. - 3.1.1.4.
+By issuing this permit (#SMNSR-SU-000010-2020.001B), the EPA does not assume any risk of loss which may occur as a result of the operation of the permitted facility by the Permittee, Owner and/or Operator, if the conditions of this permit (#SMNSR-SU-000010-2020.001B) are not met by the Permittee, Owner and/or Operator.